- Feature Links

 What does this project include?

 The 2.5-mile Highway 75 reconstruction will be nearly end-to-end in Sioux Center.
-It will replace deteriorating pavement and rebuild it in a safety-based four-lane design to serve the community for decades.
+It involves replacing deteriorating pavement and rebuilding it in a safety-based four-lane design to serve the community for decades.

 Why is Sioux Center replacing Highway 75?